Silverr12/DMA-CFW-Guide/Possible Vivado Customisations.md

 > [!CAUTION]
-> Anything mentioned here that isn't in the main readme has not been tested, you are on your own here on out.
+> Anything mentioned here that **isn't in** the main readme has not been tested, you are on your own here.
+Don't create an issue asking for help with this. it's not our fault if you don't listen and brick your card changing the wrong values.

+If you believe something is wrong, open an issue

 Some Possible Customisations in Vivado.
 You get the values from Arbor from your Donor Card.
-Not all Tabs have been added as these are the values/blocks/whatever-it's-called, that I have changed.
+Not all Tabs have been added as these are the functions, that I have changed.
 I cannot find anything about Ext-Capabilities, Ext-Capabilities2, TL Settings, DL & PL Settings, Shared Logic, Core Interface Parameters, and Add Debug Options in Arbor and am not sure about these.
-Do you

-Only Do if you know what you are doing and changing.
-Not for beginners.

-Don't create an issue asking for help with this.
-As stated above, "Not for beginners".

-It's not our fault if you don't listen and brick your card putting the wrong values in.

-If you believe something is wrong, make an issue

 IDs:
 - Vendor ID